actoron/jadex/docs/faq/faq.md

 ### I have change the .java file, e.g. a plan.
 Why are my changes not reflected in the running Jadex system?

 Jadex relies on the Java class loading mechanism.
 This means that normally Java classes are loaded only once into the VM.
-You need to restart the Platform for taking the changes effect.Â
+You need to restart the Platform for taking the changes effect.

 ### How can I parametrize a component and set parameter values before starting?